jonas-kolker/SNSPD-Project/README.md

 Note: This only accounts for the time to extract data from the scope as a numpy array.
 It does NOT include the time it takes to store the wave data to the PC

 Another important metric to keep in mind with regards to samples per sequence is memory.
-We found that, when storing 100 sequences of 10,000 samples as a CSV file, it was around 50 KB of data.
+We found that, when storing 100 waveforms each with 10,000 samples (so 1,000,000 datapoints) as a CSV file, it was around 50 KB of data.

-### First segment acquisition irregularity
+### Metadata in data causing problems
 When collecting waveform data in sequence mode, we noticed that the first acquisition always has unusual spiking behavior in the beginning.
 The sequence below shows this:

 ![AWG and chip signals from one large sequence](Figures/sequence_signals.png)

-This spiking obviously messes with our ability to process the data.
-For this reason, we have a parameter in our `get_offsets()` function that species how many samples to clip out from the beginning.
-We set this by default to `num_samples`, which is the number of samples per individual waveform acquisition.
-This removes the anomalous behavior from the beginning.

-The scope trigger occurs right on a rising or falling edge, the front end of the oscilloscope and the probe can’t respond instantly so it overshoots and keeps ringing for a bit until it stabilizes.
+This is because, when the scope sends data to the PC, the first several hundred bytes will be metadata describing various settings for the waveform.
+Unfortunately the _specific length_ of this metadata varies significantly depending on the settings used for acquiring data.
+Changing `num_samples`, `N`, `num_loops`, `div_time`, etc will all alter this initial description data.

+We address this in our `extract_waves_multi_seq()` function on lines 242 and 243 (found in `scope_stuff_MDP.py`).
+We take all the data from the scope, and clip from the end only the `num_samples*N` datapoints we expect.

+While this is better than nothing, a more proper approach would be to go through the metadata and use the information there to isolate signal data.
+We unfortunately didn't have time to pursue this.

 ### Extreme Outlier Data
-As you may have noticed above, the AWG will sometimes skip or bunch pulses together in a way that leads to very uncharacteristic outlier data.
-This can cause plots that look like this:
+Often, particularly for sequences with larger `N` waveforms in them, there will be extreme but consistent outliers in the data:

 ![Data with extreme outliers](Figures/hist_without_stdv_cutoff_example.png)

-The outlier data seen on the far right is present in basically every measurement we do.
-We're not sure where it comes from, but it messes with our FWHM calculation.
+This is likely due (again) to the `get_offsets()` function.
+As mentioned above, the function *attempts* to break the sequence of `N` waveforms evenly into individual windows.
+However this process assumes that there are exactly `N*num_samples` datapoints

 If we take the same dataset, but then omit any data more than 4 standard deviations away from the mean, we get the following plot: